Volley Talmassons: History

 Volley Talmassons was founded in 1991, but it was not registered in the Italian volleyball federation (FIPAV) until 1993.
 The club started playing in the provincial second division, but advanced to the provincial first division in 2001.
 In 2003, Volley Talmassons was promoted to Serie D and the following season the club was promoted again, now to Serie C.

 In 2012, Volley Talmassons finished second in the promotion pool of Serie C and the club moved up to Serie B2.
 After playing in Serie B2 for three seasons, Volley Talmassons won pool D in the 2014–2015 season of the division and advanced to Serie B1.

 In 2019, Volley Talmassons reached Serie A2 by winning pool B in the 2018–2019 season of Serie B1.
 With that, Talmassons became the smallest municipality in Italy to have a team in Serie A2.
 Five years later, in 2024, Volley Talmassons won the play-off finals in Serie A2 and the club was promoted to the top league in Italy, Serie A1.
 In its debut season in Serie A1 (2024–2025), the club finished the regular season in last place and was relegated to Serie A2 again.
+Talmassons returned to Serie A1 in the 2026–2027 season after winning the promotion pool of the 2025–2026 Serie A2.